murrayjw/nbaWinLossExplorer/README.md

 #>   19.00   32.25   38.00   38.21   44.75   61.00
 ```

-We can see that 86 teams match these requirements, with 65.8% making the
+We can see that 86 teams match these requirements, with 64% making the
 playoffs.
-The median number of wins is 40 (IQR 34.5-48.0) and median
+The median number of wins is 41 (IQR 35-48) and median number
-number of losses of 39 (33.0-45.0).
+of losses of 38 (IQR 32.25-44.75).
 So on average, teams finish with
 roughly the same number of wins and losses.

 For more detail see the package vignette.